bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 **Have a registered .NET app installed on VM and want it to authenticate to Azure resources using VM Managed Service identity - how?**
 - Have it use the *Azure Instance Metadata Service Identity* to generate the request token

+**Low priority nodes**
+- Become unavailable if Azure does not have enough capacity

 </details>